Canon 450D vs Sony HX95

 It is notable that the 450D has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 450D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 450D and HX95 can be found, respectively, in the Canon 450D Manual (free pdf) or the online Sony HX95 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 450D or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.